JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 Sets the value of the specified property.

 ```
-FUNCTION CTextRange2.SetProperty (BYVAL nType AS LONG, BYVAL Value AS LONG) AS HRESULT
+FUNCTION SetProperty (BYVAL nType AS LONG, BYVAL Value AS LONG) AS HRESULT
    this.SetResult(m_pTextRange2->lpvtbl->SetProperty(m_pTextRange2, nType, Value))
    RETURN m_Result
 END FUNCTION